the-human-colossus-foundation/oca-spec/RFCs/0001-LibraryTypeSupport/README.md

 - Start Date: 2020-09-21

 ## Summary
-Support for expanding the libray types supported in the OCA Repository {OCA Repo Base URL}/{Namespace}/Lib/...
+Expand the library types supported in the OCA Repository {OCA Repo Base URL}/{Namespace}/Lib/...

-We would like the full REST API support for the generalized pattern:  {OCA-Repo-Base-URL}/FHIR-OCA/Lib/<profile>/<project>/<type>
+We would like the full REST API support for the generalized pattern:  {OCA-Repo-Base-URL}/FHIR-OCA/Lib/"<profile>"/"<project>"/"<type>"

-Extend Content types supported:  "content-type" -> "application/fhir+json"
+Extend content types supported to  "content-type" -> "application/fhir+json"

                                                 -> "application/json"

                                                 -> "application/schema+json"

                                                 -> "text/plain"

+"Profile" would map to the FHIR Profile used as reference to build the FHIR OCA schema from, per example: "us-core"

+"Project" would be the implementable project the profile will be used in, per example: "USImmunize"

-Type would map to:
+"Type" would map to:
             {OCA Repo Base URL}/FHIR-OCA/Lib/us-core/USImmunize/json-schema/ -> supports "application/schema+json"

             {OCA Repo Base URL}/FHIR-OCA/Lib/us-core/USImmunize/json/ -> supports "application/json"